howardisaacson/Intro-to-Astro-2021/Week3_gaia_exoplanet_archive/README.md

 Complete sections 3 and 4 in Joey's Jupyter notebook tutorial on how to use the NASA Exoplanet Archive (see instructions inside notebook).

 ### II Gaia Database tutorial
+The tutorial questions are at the bottom of the 'GaiaTutorialAssignment.ipynb' file.
+Make sure you try working with ADQL and do some test queries beforehand!
+You'll be plotting a Color-Magnitude Diagram of the 10,000 Closest Stars.
+Bonus Questions:
+  - Compare your results against Figure 1 in this paper: https://arxiv.org/pdf/1804.09378.pdf.
+  - What similarities and differences do you notice?
+  - Challenge: read section 2.1 of that paper and try to reproduce their plot exactly.
 ### III Discussion Questions
 Choose 2 discussion questions (above) to respond to in your online notebook.